 I have three event dates (year) in this study.
 The first one is the release date of Regulation No.18.
 Since the regulation is issued on Saturday, I use the following Monday (October 21, 2013) as the event date.
 The second one is the announcement date of PCID resignation, which is different across firms.
 I use this event date to examine the value effect of PCID resignation.
 Third, since some of the resignations cannot take effect if the fraction of independent director is less than one third until a new director is appointed in a shareholder meeting, I use the effective date of the resignation as the actual leaving date of the PCID.
 Since listed firms are also required to make public announcements after each shareholder meeting, it is possible to identify the appointing date of the new director or the actual leaving date of the resigning director.
-I use this event date (year) to test the change of operating performance, firm risk, and corporate governance.
+I use this event date (year) to test the change of operating performance and firm risk.
 For firms that have more than one independent director resignation, I use the date when the firm loses its first PCID as the event date.

-4.2.
+3.2.
 Variables

 I calculate cumulative abnormal return (CAR) around the event dates to measure the value effect of Regulation No.18 and PCID resignation.
 Following the literature, I use return on equity (ROE) and cash flow from operation (CFO) to measure firm's operating performance.
 I also use operating profit to total assets (OPOA) and total cash flow (CF) in the robustness tests.
-It is difficult to measure firm's political risk and isolate political risk from firm's overall risk.
-Therefore, following Liu et al. (2017), I use stock return volatility to measure firm risk in this study.
+As shown in previous studies, it is difficult to measure firm's political risk and isolate political risk from firm's overall risk.
+Therefore, following Liu et al. (2017), I use stock return volatility to measure firm risk.
+If firm's political risk change, the overall risk measured by volatility should also change.
 Volatility is defined as the annual standard deviation of daily stock return multiplied by 100.
-I also construct a policy sensitivity measure is the spirit of Liu et al. (2017).
+I also construct a political sensitivity measure is the spirit of Liu et al. (2017).
 Specifically, I calculate the firm's CAR from market model over the three-day window around announcements of the new regulatory documents issued by CSRC each year.
-Then I sum the absolute value of these CAR in the year and use it to proxy firm's policy sensitivity.
-I use four variables to measure different aspects of corporate governance.
-First, since Fich and Shivdasani (2006) document that busy boards are not effective monitors, I use independent director busyness to measure monitoring efficiency of board of directors.
-It is defined as the average number of directorship the firm's independent director hold.
-Second, previous studies find that higher executive compensation is associated with more entrenchment (e.g., Borokhovich, Brunarski, and Parrino, 1997; Coles, Daniel, and Naveen, 2014).
-Therefore, I use top three executives' compensation to measure management entrenchment.
-Third, following the literature (e.g., Wang, 2015), I use related party transactions (RPT) to measure expropriation from controlling shareholders.
-Fourth, following Cai et al. (2011) and Lin et al. (2016), I calculate "entertainment and travel costs" (ETC) based on information disclosed in annual report notes to measure firm's expenses on political connections and self-serving management's spending on private benefits.
-All variables used in this study are summarized in Appendix A.
+Then I sum the absolute value of these CAR in the year and use it to proxy firm's political sensitivity.
+A full listed of variable definitions can be found in Appendix A.

-4.3.
+3.3.
 Propensity Score Matching